-Breaking down in your car, truck, or SUV is no fun; a break down in a motorhome can be a nightmare.
-At Archer Automotive & Diesel Repair in Archer, we understand the importance of keeping your RV reliable and road ready at all times.
+Breaking down in your car, truck, or SUV is no fun; a break down in an RV or motorhome can be a nightmare.
+At Archer Automotive & Diesel Repair in Archer, we understand the importance of keeping your RV reliable and road-ready at all times.
 Gas or diesel, big or small, we repair and maintain brake systems, engines, transmissions, tires, suspensions, pumps, and electronics.
 We provide engine diagnostics and inspections, too.
 The only way to deter a breakdown on the road is to keep your RV maintained, with quality replacement parts and professional mechanics.
-Don’t risk a detour on your next vacation; bring your RV to Archer Automotive & Diesel Repair for any and all of your repair and maintenance needs.
+Don’t risk a detour on your next vacation; bring your motorhome to Archer Automotive & Diesel Repair for any and all of your repair and maintenance needs.
 Our team of professionals will do everything in our power to keep your RV reliably on the road, and your mind at ease en route to your next destination.
 Call or come by anytime.

 Complete service includes:

 Maintenance: Oil Changes, Tire Rotations, Radiator Flush, Belts & Hoses, Batteries, and standard pre-trip checks

 Service Repairs: Computer Diagnostics, Brakes, & Full Repair